Josh Homme: Views and hobbies

 Homme once described himself as financially conservative and socially liberal, considering himself a "fallen libertarian".
-He has said that he dislikes the idea of using his influence to tell people how to vote, and often likens his music to an "ice cream parlour or arcade" where people can simply have fun.
+He has said that he dislikes the idea of using his influence to tell people how to vote, and often likens his music to an "ice cream parlour or arcade" where people can simply enjoy themselves.

-Homme owns a few motorcycles, including a custom Falcon and a Harley-Davidson Ultra Classic.
-He drives a silver 1967 Chevrolet Camaro, which he was given as a gift when he was 14 years old; it is the only car he has ever owned.
-He owns several guns, including a Winchester rifle, a sawed-off shotgun, and a Beretta 9 mm pistol.

 Homme has adopted multiple pseudonyms over the years.
 He used the name "Carlo Von Sexron" to credit his bass, keyboard, piano, and drums playing on albums such as The Desert Sessions Volumes 3 & 4, Queens of the Stone Age, and Peace, Love, Death Metal.
 Homme is known as "(King) Baby Duck" to Dalle and the members of Eagles of Death Metal.
 He is also referred to as "J.Ho." and "The Ginger Elvis".
 Nick Oliveri referred to him as "Mr. Lucky".

+Homme owns a few motorcycles, including a custom Falcon and a Harley-Davidson Ultra Classic.
+He drives a silver 1967 Chevrolet Camaro, which he bought at 14 years old for $2500 off the mechanic for the Palm Springs Police Department.
+It is the only car he has ever owned.
+He owns several guns, including a Winchester rifle, a sawed-off shotgun, and a Beretta 9 mm pistol.

 Homme has over 20 tattoos.
 On his knuckles, he has his grandparents' nicknames ("Cam" for "Camille" on the left and "Cap" on the right) with hearts and his two sons' names ("ORH" for "Orrin Ryder Homme" and "Wolf").
 He has his daughter's name, also Camille, tattooed over his heart.
 His left arm has a switchblade with "Stay Sharp" underneath, while his inner right arm has a straight razor with "Born to Win" inscribed; underneath, his nickname, "Baby Duck", is a shared tattoo with his Eagles of Death Metal bandmate Jesse Hughes, who has his nickname "Boots Electric" in the same location.
 Homme also shares a tattoo that says "Freitag 4:15" with former Queens of the Stone Age bandmates Nick Oliveri and Mark Lanegan and their sound engineer Hutch, commemorating their "worst show ever" at the 2001 Rock Am Ring Festival in Germany on a Friday at 4:15 p.m.
 All were tattooed on their ribs so that it would hurt the most and serve as a reminder.